Robin Anne Reid

 Jennifer Wagner-Lawlor received her PhD at Yale University.
 She specializes in utopian literature and theory from the nineteenth to twenty-first centuries.
 Her most recent monograph is Postmodern Utopias and Feminist Fictions (Cambridge UP, 2013).
 She has published dozens of articles, in Feminist Studies, Utopian Studies, Contemporary Women's Writing, Nineteenth-Century Literature,The Journal for French and Francophone Philosophy, and others.

-Dr. Nolan Body is currently Visiting Instructor of English at the University of South Florida.
-He graduated with a PhD in English Literature and a Graduate Certificate in Women's Gender, and Sexuality Studies from Miami University in 2020.
+Nolan Boyd is currently Visiting Instructor of English at the University of South Florida.
+He graduated with a PhD in English Literature and a Graduate Certificate in Women's, Gender, and Sexuality Studies from Miami University in 2020.
 His scholarship analyzes the cultural work performed by cinema and contemporary literature, and particularly by representations of queerness and disability.
 He also serves as a peer reviewer for the journal.

 Tolulope Adeusi holds a Bachelor of Arts degree in English and Literary Studies.
 She is currently pursuing a master’s in Liberal Studies with a concentration in Gender and Diversity Studies at East Tennessee State University, Johnson City, TN.
 She is currently a graduate assistant working with the Diversity Educators program and Division of Cross-Disciplinary Studies at East Tennessee State University.
 She volunteers as an editor and social media manager for the journal in her spare time.